 When someone says snacks, there is an automatic image of commercially processed and packaged biscuits, cakes and cookies displayed in a supermarket.
-Nigerians seem to be jumping off the band wagon by revolutionizing their cuisine in recent times.
+Nigerians seem to be jumping off the bandwagon by revolutionizing their cuisine in recent times.
 Snack-wise, there have always been traditional snacks that have served their purpose and are gradually making their way back to the food scene.

 On the other hand, for fear of poor nutrition and many health complications owing to the gross industrial/commercialization of food, moms often worry about the healthier option for their children when it comes to snacking.
 What kind of snacks should they go for?
-You don’t want them to get too addicted to commercially/chemically preserved food, so here it is, traditional and healthy snacks that will be perfect for you and your child.
+You don’t want them to get too addicted to commercially/chemically preserved food.
+So, here it is, traditional and healthy snacks that will be perfect for you and your child.
 These Nigerian snacks have been there for ages, tested and trusted.
 Some can serve as food or snack, either way, they are finger foods that will not be found missing in Nigerian culinary.

 Puff-puff is often used as a typical snack and when in smaller sizes, is a perfect fit for the small chops used in Nigerian occasions.
-This is prepared by spicing up your batter especially with diced fresh pepper and then deep-frying in vegetable oil.
+This is prepared by spicing up your batter especially with diced fresh pepper and deep-frying in vegetable oil.
 These days, the snack is made with a little more sophistication, thus we have such delicacies as the puff-puff suzette.
 Though in slight variations, this snack is also seen in some other parts of Africa.

 2. Coconut Candy